leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section D: Committee Membership

 The Minister shall be a non-voting ex-officio member of the Board, the TLC and all Standing or Ad-Hoc Teams.
 The Minister shall participate in the TLC's calendar planning sessions.
 Shall bring to the attention of the Board, TLC and COM all matters which seem pertinent to the general welfare of the congregation and shall make recommendations as seem proper.
 However, the decision in matters of policy and procedure shall remain with the Board.

+> Lee: Comment: need to better define role with COM

 ### Section E: Freedom of Expression